Achmad Figo

-Achmad Figo Ramadani (born 25 December 2001) is an Indonesian professional footballer who plays as a defender for Championship club Deltras, on loan from Super League club Arema.
+Achmad Figo Ramadani (born 25 December 2001) is an Indonesian professional footballer who plays as a defender for Super League club Borneo Samarinda.

 Club career

 Arema

 He was signed for Arema to play in Liga 1 in the 2021 season.
 Figo made his first-team debut on 23 October 2021 as a substitute in a match against Persiraja Banda Aceh at the Maguwoharjo Stadium, Sleman.

 International career

 In January 2022, Figo was called up to the senior team in a friendly match in Bali by Shin Tae-yong.
 He earned his first cap in a 4–1 win friendly match against Timor Leste on 27 January 2022.